 - Learn to read the keywords — invest good time in reading the question and train your eyes for the keywords such as “least”, “most likely”, and “most important”.
 Once you know that every question has a keyword, it will help you eliminate the wrong answers.

 - Prepare with intensity.
 For example — practise exams with a clock timer and make them more intense than the actual exam (time-wise).
-The idea is more intense your preparation, is less anxiety you will have in the real exam.
-But if you take a practice exam with ease without a timer, you might get anxious in the actual exam.
+The idea is that the more intense your preparation, the less anxiety you will have in the real exam.
+But if you take a practice exam with ease and without a timer, you might get anxious during the actual exam.
 I almost ran out of time on the first attempt, but I came out 40 minutes earlier on the second attempt.

 - Ensure every practice exam is an improved iteration.
-For example — if you take 150 question exam and incorrect answers require an understanding of Kereberose, MAC and DAC.
+For example, if you take a 150-question exam with incorrect answers, you will need to understand Kereberose, MAC, and DAC.
 Take a break from the practice exams and study those topics from all the material, Internet and discuss with your buddies.
 Once you work on the current iteration, you should have a revised understanding during the next practice exam.
 I repeated this approach for all the practice exams.

 - CISSP for slow readers — CISSP is like a raw salad!
 You have to chew it properly to digest it.
 You rush into it.
-It’s better to spend an hour deeply understanding one concept than finishing a chapter.
+Spending an hour deeply understanding one concept is better than finishing a chapter.
 From this context, whether you pass or fail the exam, you will be a better security professional.